Michael McKillop (cricketer)

 Michael Grant McKillop (born 24 April 1981) is a Zimbabwean first-class cricketer and field hockey player who also served as the captain of the Zimbabwe men's national field hockey team.
 He has played for Matabeleland team in nine first-class cricket matches.

 Personal life

-His Step-father, Collin Williams was a Zimbabwean first-class cricketer and a former field hockey coach and his mother, Patricia McKillop is a Zimbabwean woman field hockey player who was also a key member of the Zimbabwean field hockey team which claimed gold medal at the 1980 Summer Olympics.
-His step brother, Sean Williams is also a cricketer who later went onto play international cricket for Zimbabwe since 2005 while Matthew Williams his fellow step brother is also a first-class cricketer playing for Matabeleland Tuskers.
+His step-father, Collin Williams was a Zimbabwean first-class cricketer and a former field hockey coach and his mother, Patricia McKillop is a Zimbabwean woman field hockey player who was also a key member of the Zimbabwean field hockey team which claimed gold medal at the 1980 Summer Olympics.
+His half brother, Sean Williams is also a cricketer who later went onto play international cricket for Zimbabwe since 2005 while Matthew Williams his fellow half brother is also a first-class cricketer playing for Matabeleland Tuskers.